cabbage tree that marks every wet hollow in the land

 - Main Threats

 - Habitat loss from wetland drainage and land clearance is the primary threat.
 Disease (sudden decline) caused by phytoplasma has killed many trees.
 Browsing by livestock and possums.
-Climate change affecting coastal habitats.
+Climate change affects coastal habitats.

 - Population

 - Populations have declined due to sudden decline disease but remain widespread.
 The species is common in both wild and cultivated settings.
 It is not considered threatened overall.
-Localised declines have occurred in some regions.
-Protection of wetlands is important for maintaining wild populations.
+Localised declines have occurred.
+Protection of wetlands is important.

 - Conservation Status